docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

     ```

 ### `DOVECOT_*_FILTER`
-Those variables specify the LDAP filters that dovecot uses to determine if a user can log in to their IMAP account, and which mailbox is responsible to receive email for a specific postfix user.
-This is split into two lookups, buth using e.g. `%u` as the placeholder for the full login name ([see dovecot documentation for a full list of placeholders](https://doc.dovecot.org/configuration_manual/config_file/config_variables/)):
+These variables specify the LDAP filters that dovecot uses to determine if a user can log in to their IMAP account, and which mailbox is responsible to receive email for a specific postfix user.

+This is split into two lookups, both using `%u` as the placeholder for the full login name ([see dovecot documentation for a full list of placeholders](https://doc.dovecot.org/configuration_manual/config_file/config_variables/)):

 - `DOVECOT_USER_FILTER` is used to get the account details (uid, gid, home directory, quota, ...) of a user.
 - `DOVECOT_PASS_FILTER` is used to get the password information of the user as well as to determine if they're allowed to log in at all.
 TODO: when is this neccessary?